bayesian-object-tracking/getting_started/README.md

 This will start the data playback, the visualization and the robot tracker.

-If CUDA is not being used, you can start the CPU based setup by launching `lula_example_cpu.launch` instead.
+If CUDA is not being used, you can start the CPU based setup by launching `launch_example_cpu.launch` instead.
 Note that the CPU version will run slower.

 ### Addition documentation